kabilarajah/rob-resta/README.md

 # Rob-Resta

 <h4> A fully functioning web based software sollution for a "Robot Restaurant", Which is my final year undegraduate Research Project.
-Based on Laravel & Bootstrap ( HTML,CSS,JS,JQuery ).<p>Originally the Project is a Robot for the seving purpose for the customers in a restaurant.Which associate of Machine Learning, Image Procssing based on Raspberry-PI</p></h4>
+Based on Laravel & Bootstrap ( HTML,CSS,JS,JQuery ).<br><p>Originally the Project is a Robot for the seving purpose for the customers in a restaurant.Which associate of Machine Learning, Image Procssing based on Raspberry-PI</p></h4>